ReferralCandy/woocommerce-referralcandy/readme.txt

 == Changelog ==

+= 2.1.0
+* Fixed bug where the orders for subscriptions are being marked as completed (i.e. ShipStation, WooCommerce Subscriptions)

 = 2.0.2 =
 * Added link to Settings on the plugin page for easier access
 * Added warnings for required keys that are not present